Operating reserve: Types of operating reserve

 Generators that intend to provide either spinning and non-spinning reserve should be able to reach their promised capacity within roughly ten minutes.
 Most power system guidelines require a significant fraction of their operating reserve to come from spinning reserve.
-This is because the spinning reserve is slightly more reliable (it doesn't suffer from start-up issues) and can respond immediately whereas with non-spinning reserve generators there is a delay as the generator starts-up offline.
+This is because the spinning reserve is slightly more reliable (it doesn't suffer from start-up issues) and can respond quickly whereas with non-spinning reserve generators there is a delay as the generator starts-up offline.
+Batteries are also used as operating reserve, as they can react within fractions of a second.

-Centrally controlled air conditioners and thermostats that are used in large residential areas can be used as a fast and considerable operating reserve.
-Advantages of this technology are under studies.
+Centrally controlled air conditioners and thermostats that are used in large residential areas can be used as a fast and considerable curtailment reserve.
+Advantages of this technology are under study.

 Operating reserve is a crucial concept for ensuring that the day-ahead planning of generators' schedule can withstand the uncertainty due to unforeseen variations in the load profile or equipment (generators, transformers, transmission links) faults.

-The California Independent System Operator has an operating reserve at 6% of the metered load.
+In 2006, the California Independent System Operator had an operating reserve at 6% of the metered load.
 Included in that is a spinning reserve at 3% of the metered load.